WhiteflagProtocol/whiteflag-api/docs/md/protocol.md

 * automatic generation and transmission of messages as required by the protocol specification.

-Specifically, this inludes:
+Specifically, this includes:

 * authentication of originators upon reception of authentication messages
 * automatically sending ECDH public keys after an own authentication message
 * processing received ECDH public keys to compute shared secret
-* automatically sending initialisation vectors with encrypted messages
+* automatically sending initialization vectors with encrypted messages
-* processing received initialisation vectors
+* processing received initialization vectors

 ## Authentication